Turbo Takeaways

-Managing finances in your retirement can be tricky.
-With a fixed income to rely on each month and a constant year-to-year increase in core living expenses, such as healthcare and food, it’s not surprising that an estimated 23% of Americans over the age of 65 live in poverty.
+Managing finances in retirement can be tricky, especially with a fixed income to rely on each month.
+Rising costs in core living expenses like healthcare and food have left an estimated 23% of Americans over the age of 65 living in poverty.

-One of the best ways to make your financial life more comfortable is through one of several financial assistance programs that are available specifically for older Americans.
+One way to make your financial life more comfortable in retirement is through the financial assistance programs available specifically for older Americans.

-There are a number of government benefits for seniors over 65 that help make it easier to pay for housing, healthcare, food, and other everyday expenses.
+Government benefits for seniors over 65 help cover essential expenses like housing, healthcare, and food.
 Many of these programs have an age and income restriction, but if you qualify, they can help you live more comfortably as you grow older.

 What Are Government Benefits for Seniors?